padillacoreanolab/social_dominance_active_inference/README.md

-# Social Dominance Active Inference
+# Social competition video and behavior dataset

 ## Pilot 3
 - 6 cages of mice with 4 mice in each cage